Christmas decoration

 (pronunced: kroʃtooleh)

-Krostule (Latin „crustulum“) is a fast-made cake that is perfect for the Christmas holidays.
-The cake, in fact, derives from the Roman era and was given to the Roman soldiers in the war.
+Krostule (Latin „crustulum“) is a fast-made cake perfect for the Christmas holidays.
+The cake, in fact, derives from the Roman era and was given to Roman soldiers in the war.
 There are many versions of krostule recipe, but it is a flour-based dough dipped in frying oil.
 Krostule, like fritule is made for Christmas Eve and is also a good choice for fasting (you mustn't add lard).
 Here is one old recipe without the lard.

 • 1 kg of all-purpose flour